Art transport through the ages: How Marie Antoinette's legacy finds its way into the digital age

 (c) Moviiu

-Using an online tool based on artificial intelligence can , art buyers enter information about delivery details such as pickup address, delivery address and size of the artwork.
+Using an online tool based on artificial intelligence , art buyers can enter information about delivery details such as pickup address, delivery address and size of the artwork.

 Within a few seconds, the artificial intelligence then determines the transport price, the shipping conditions and the optimal packaging size – although these are still manufactured by specialized box makers.